BilgiPasa/blappy-fird-in-godot/README.md

 This game is open source and licensed with the MIT licence.

-I wrote the code myself.
+I wrote the code of the project myself.
 I did not vibe code.

 The code of the Unity game that I mentioned is here: https://github.com/BilgiPasa/ScriptsOfBlappyFird